▶️ LISTEN TO THIS ARTICLE

-In 2023, the most capable open-weight model was a 70-billion-parameter dense transformer.
-By early 2026, it's a 671-billion-parameter Mixture of Experts that activates just 37 billion parameters per token.
-That shift tells you everything about where large language model architecture is heading: not toward bigger monoliths, but toward smarter routing.
+In 2023, the most capable open-weight models were still often discussed as dense transformers.
+By early 2026, many public model reports and research papers were describing sparse Mixture of Experts systems with very large total parameter counts but much smaller active subsets per token.
+That shift tells you a lot about where large language model architecture is heading: not only toward bigger monoliths, but toward smarter routing.

 Mixture of Experts (MoE) isn't new.
 The core idea dates back to 1991.
-But the last two years have turned it from a research curiosity into the default architecture for frontier models.
-DeepSeek-V3, Qwen3, Mixtral, Llama 4, Grok-1, and (almost certainly) GPT-4 all use some variant of MoE.
-Understanding how it works isn't optional anymore.
-It's table stakes for anyone following AI development.
+But the last two years have turned it from a research curiosity into a prominent architecture for frontier and open-weight models.
+DeepSeek-V3, Qwen3, Mixtral, Llama 4, and Grok-1 are all publicly associated with some variant of sparse expert routing; other closed frontier systems are harder to verify.
+Understanding how MoE works is now table stakes for anyone following AI development.

 The Core Idea: Divide and Specialize